GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/gke/image-connection-timeout-restricted-private.md

 ### Failure Reason

-The connection from Node to restricted.googleapis.com (199.36.153.4/30) or private.googleapis.com (199.36.153.8/30) is timing out, preventing image pull.
+The connection from Node to restricted.googleapis.com (199.36.153.4/30) or private.googleapis.com (199.36.153.8/30) is
+timing out, preventing image pull.
 It is probable that a firewall rule is blocking this IP range.
 A firewall to permit this egress should be created.
 Example log entry that would help identify involved objects:

-{LOG_ENTRY}
+{log_entry}

 ### Failure Remediation